We would like to briefly introduce the topic of interoperability in DiGA development with a small example:

 Overview

-- DiGA interfaces to other systems
+- 1. Interfaces between DiGA and other systems

-- Digital identity/health ID
+- 3. Digital Identity/Health ID

-- Conclusion
+- 4. Conclusion

-DiGA interfaces to other systems
+1. Interfaces between DiGA and other systems

 Depending on the intended use and functional scope of a DiGA, it can have interfaces to numerous other systems.
 For example, a DiGA could read in data from Google Fit or Apple Health, transfer data on a clinical picture to the electronic patient record (ePA), or inform a treating doctor about a patient’s treatment progress.
 Not every interface has to be designed to be interoperable (e.g. with other apps).
 There are only legal requirements at three interfaces.
 These are described in more detail in the following chapter.